 TOP 10 HAZARDS

-A key part of the HB Group Plan is the risk assessment which analysis the hazards we face and set the priorities for research and contingency planning.
+A key part of the HB Group Plan is the risk assessment which checks the hazards we face and sets priorities for research and contingency planning.
 It identifies our top 10 hazards as:

-You can search the Hawke's Bay Regional Council "Natural Hazard Resources Database" register of online hazard documents, research material, and publications related to Hawke's Bay.
+You can search the Hawke's Bay Regional Council online document search to find hazard documents, research material, and publications related to Hawke's Bay.

 ‘Hazards in Hawke's Bay, by Johnston & Pearse 2007’ (ISBN 1-877405-13-2) is an informative book describing the hazards and risks in Hawke's Bay ($11.50).
 Email email@example.com for a copy.

 The goal of hazard reduction is local communities working together to reduce the risk of hazards.

 Many communities now have or are working on ‘Community Resilience Plans’ which is a response tool that is activated by a community in a Civil Defence emergency, so everyone in their homes, school or office knows what to do.

 We have a 10 Year Hazard Research Plan and the ‘Hawke’s Bay Joint Hazard Strategy for Local Authority Land Use Planning’ 2011 looks at how to achieve better integration and a commonality in the treatment of hazard risks in land use planning.
 It sits outside the statutory plans but provides guidance to them, seeking to achieve community risk reduction.